 Poisoned mice and rats

 Dogs and cats will go after rodents, and poisoned ones are easier to catch.
 That could deliver a lethal dose to your pet, which is even more reason to seek out nontoxic rodent solutions.
 All rodenticides pose the potential for what is known as “relay toxicity,” Langrall says—a toxic reaction to eating an animal that’s been poisoned.
-Instead of using poison to get rid of rodents, consider one of these toxin-free anti-rodent remedies.

 Although most mushrooms are nontoxic, some are incredibly dangerous, Langrall tells us.
 Toxic fungi can trigger liver failure and death.
 Keep an eye out for mushrooms growing in your backyard and, unless you’re an expert forager, pull them and dispose of them before your pets or kids get anywhere near them.